- Development Services

 County staff will investigate the incident and attempt to resolve the issue.

-See the Report Littering form if the illicit discharge you wish to report is litter:
+See the Report Littering form if the illicit discharge you wish to report is litter.
+Roadside or neighborhood litter is usually bottles, cans, cigarette butts, cups, fast food wrappers or other trash.

 To learn more about the harmful effects of illicit discharges on the area's receiving waters, please see the County's various public education videos, entitled Illicit Discharge, Detection and Elimination - A Grate Concern.
 Learn more about Illicit Stormwater Discharges with our video series.